Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Experiments

-We choose Pneumonia, Covid-19, Tuberculosis, and Normal for chest X-ray images belonging to three different datasets and CNV, DME, DRUSEN, and Normal for retinal OCT images as the categories of classification task.
-Our chest X-ray images are collected from public repositories.
 We implement the proposed mechanism and perform experiments using the PyTorch library.
-Training and evaluations have been accomplished using NVIDIA GeForce RTX 3060 Ti inbuilt GPU.
+Training and evaluations have been accomplished using the NVIDIA GeForce RTX 3060 Ti built-in GPU.
 The batch size for training is set to 32.
-The maximum epochs is set to 200 and the learning rate is initialized to $3e-4$ with a weight decay of $1e-4$.
-We choose Adam as the optimizer for the training stage.
-The whole training process takes 2h30min and the testing time for a per radiology image is approximately 0.015s.
+The maximum epochs is set to 200, and the learning rate is initialized to $3e-4$ with a weight decay of $1e-4$.
+We chose Adam as the optimizer for the training stage.
+The whole training process takes 2h30min, and the testing time for a radiology image is approximately 0.015s.